-The agency conducted a total of 6 public and targeted forums statewide through virtual technology and in person to garner public and stakeholder input into the development of the SoonerSelect program and other agency programs, as listed below.
+The agency conducted a total of six public and targeted forums statewide through virtual technology and in person to garner public and stakeholder input into the development of the SoonerSelect program and other agency programs These events are listed below.

-The Provider Engagement department conducted 4 online trainings on prior authorizations, behavioral health, durable medical equipment, and occupational, physical, and speech therapy.
+The Provider Engagement department conducted four online trainings on prior authorizations, behavioral health, durable medical equipment, and occupational, physical, and speech therapy.
+In the last quarter of 2021 provider trainings were held on the 2022 patient-centered medical home redesign which updates the SoonerExcel pay-for-performance target measures and payment structure and introduces provider scorecards to track performance.